jerng/studies/_lang/DEV.md

     - `semantic analysis` : the normalisation of the AST into an irreducible form, representing the semantics of the language
   - `intepretation/compile time` : the `intepretation of byte code on a virtual machine, which emits bitcode` or the `compilation of the AST to bitcode, just-in-time / JIT, or ahead-of-time / AOT`
   - `runtime` : terminal execution of `bitcode`

 ### Data : spaces

+- information about data may be stored variously
+  - `with/in the data structure` : in a sort of `boxed` or `tagged` data structure, or
+  - `without/outside the data structure` : in the processing toolchain's working memory

 ## Operations on Data